cepthomas/PyBagOfTricks/README.md

-- Really, python is a horrible mess. https://xkcd.com/1987.
+- Really, python is a mess. https://xkcd.com/1987.